Installation with venv

 Step 3: Activate your virtual environment

-In your terminal window you must FIRST activate the environment every time you want to install, use, or upgrade Islandora Workbench.
+You must activate the virtual environment every time you open a new terminal window to install, use, or upgrade Islandora Workbench.

-For activating the virtual environment you need to use the environment folder you created above, which was called "venv".
+To activate the virtual environment you need to run a command referencing the environment folder you created above, which was called "venv".
 First make sure you are inside the directory that has the Workbench repository.
 In this example it would be:

 cd /Users/jdoe/Documents/islandora_workbench